 Stress-Be-Gone Bath Melts

 If you love a relaxing hydrating bath, then bath melts are about to become your next favorite thing for melting away worries and stress.
-They dissolve quickly and easily in hot water and infuse your bath with their shea-cocoa butter goodness!
+They dissolve quickly and easily in hot water and infuse your bath with their mango butter goodness!

 So, without further ado, let’s get into the recipe!